cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 analysis.

 For DE apps, this service delegates the call to the metadactyl endpoint, `/apps/{app-id}/details`.
-Please see the metadactyl documentation for more information its response format.
+Please see the metadactyl documentation for more information about its response format.

 For Agave apps, this service retrieves the information it needs to format the response from Agave.
 Here's an example of an Agave app listing: